peoplenarthax/reinforcement-learning-experiments/deep-q-learning/p1_navigation/README.md

 This code uses UnityEnvironment (In this case is a customized version from Udacity), [NumPy](https://numpy.org/), and [PyTorch](https://pytorch.org/)

+- Download the environment from one of the links below.
+You need only select the environment that matches your operating system:

+Linux: click here
+Mac OSX: click here
+Windows (32-bit): click here
+Windows (64-bit): click here
+(For Windows users) Check out this link if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

+(For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link to obtain the environment.

+Unzip the file in the repository and  refer to it when initializing UnityEnvironment.

 ```python
 from unityagents import UnityEnvironment